 You have just taken a huge step towards addressing your career challenges by learning from Australia’s most influential business women – so trust us when we say you’re in good hands!

-On the day you will be grouped with a mentor and up to two other mentees.
-From there you will walk and talk for an hour.
+On the day you will be grouped with a mentor and one other mentee in a private online meeting room.
+You will then talk for an hour discussing your career questions as a small group.

 Each mentee must come with a question that they’d like to discuss with their mentor.
 You’ll be asked to submit this when you book your ticket.